QMCSoftware/QMCSoftware/sphinx/demo_rst/integration_examples.rst

     Lattice (DiscreteDistribution Object)
     	dimension       64
     	scramble        1
-    	seed            1092
+    	seed            7
     	backend         gail
     	mimics          StdUniform
     BrownianMotion (TrueMeasure Object)
     	distrib_name    Lattice
     	time_vector     [ 0.016  0.031  0.047 ...
 0.969  0.984  1.000]
     	mean_shift_is   0
-    CLTRep (StoppingCriterion Object)
+    CubLattice_g (StoppingCriterion Object)
-    	inflate         1.2000
-    	alpha           0.0100
     	abs_tol         0.0500
     	rel_tol         0
-    	n_init          256
+    	n_init          1024
-    	n_max           1073741824
+    	n_max           34359738368
-    MeanVarDataRep (AccumulateData Object)
+    CubatureData (AccumulateData Object)
-    	replications    16
-    	solution        6.2549
-    	sighat          0.0416
-    	n_total         16384
+    	n_total         4096
-    	confid_int      [ 6.223  6.287]
+    	solution        6.2744
+    	r_lag           4
-    	time_integrate  0.1752
+    	time_integrate  0.0541

 Arithmetic-Mean Asian Put Option: Multi-Level
 ---------------------------------------------

-This example is similar to the last one except that we use Gile’s multi-level method for estimation of the option price.
+This example is similar to the last one except that we use Gile's multi-level method for estimation of the option price.
 The main idea can be summarized as follows: